 Different configurations of sleeper cars are priced at different tiers, some with bathrooms and showers en-suite.
 Each has a personal attendant who turns down the beds for you.
 It’s basically a convertible pod with a bunch of buttons that control the temperature, lights, and even music.
 I actually slept really well as the rocking of the rails lulled me to sleep.

 There’s a sightseeing car where people play games (I made some new friends over cards), play guitar, read, and hang out.
 Periodically, the conductor gives little tidbits of trivia about the sights you’re passing over the speaker.
 In Iowa, he pointed out where the Bridges of Madison County was filmed.
 It kinda felt like a grand tour of America.
 I was shocked by how fast the time passed, especially without Internet most of the time.

 Things That Surprised Me About the Train:

 -You can bring an incredible amount of luggage on board, which includes pets and bikes.
-Each person is allowed two carry-ons and two checked bags up to 50 pounds each.
+Each person is allowed two carry-ons and two checked bags up to 50 pounds each for FREE.
 If you’re moving cross-country, Amtrak is a great option to get your stuff to a new city.

--There’s actually a luggage carousel at the terminal (just like an airport) and Red Cap porters to help you.
+-There’s a luggage carousel at the terminal (just like an airport) with Red Cap porters to help you.
 If you’re picturing the Greyhound bus crowd, you’re dead wrong.
-Personal service is a big thing and they make sure you’re taken care of.
-That said, tickets are not cheap and comparable to flights.
+Personal white glove service is a big thing and they make sure you’re taken care of.
+That said, tickets are not cheap and comparable or sometimes even more than flights.